ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

 3. Spaces matter
 4. Everything is a file

-Yes, these could be brought up throughout the workshop as they arise but there are enough pitfalls for participants without having these snags waiting for them too.
+Yes, these will be brought up throughout the workshop as they arise but there are enough pitfalls for participants without having these snags waiting for them too.

 ## Navigation
 Open a BASH terminal window and you'll see:

-	some information about the user/system $
+	"some information about the user/system" $

 We'll ignore the "some information about the user/system" and just abbreviate this to "$".
 If you type the command: `PS1='$ '` into your shell, your window should look like all the examples in this workshop.
-This isn’t necessary to follow along (in fact, your prompt may have other helpful information you want to know about).
+This isn’t necessary to follow along (in fact, your prompt may have helpful information you want to know about).
 This is up to you!

 Type: